 If the vehicle is off and locking is requested while a door is open, when all doors are closed the vehicle will check for RKE transmitters inside.
 If an RKE transmitter is detected and the number of RKE transmitters inside has not reduced, the driver door will unlock and the horn will chirp three times.

-Lockout Protection can be manually overridden by pressing and holding on the power door lock switch.
+Lockout Protection can be manually overridden with the driver door open by pressing and holding a on the power door lock switch.

 Unlocked Door Anti-Lockout